AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Carousel Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/carousel.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Carousel Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/carousel.html) instead.

 >[!CAUTION]
 >
 >This component is no longer expected to function out-of-the-box without extensive project-level customization.

-This component allows you to load a series of images to be displayed as a slideshow on your page.You can add or remove images and assign each a title.
-Under Advanced you can also specify the size of the display area.
+This component allows you to load a series of images to be displayed as a slideshow on your page.
+You can add or remove images and assign each a title.
+Under Advanced, you can also specify the size of the display area.

 You can configure: